rishimohan/rishimohan.me/data/blog/2025-recap.md

 I was excited but it was short-lived, after working for 2 months I was let go

-It should've felt disappointing, but it was meant to me.
+It should've felt disappointing, but it was meant to be.
 I know it because not a single cell in my body felt I'm losing, it was opposite and it felt and feels like this is what I should've done long back